Murder of Joseph Augustus Zarelli: Burial

 Joseph Augustus Zarelli was originally buried in a potter's field.
-In 1998, he was reburied at Ivy Hill Cemetery in Cedarbrook, Philadelphia, which donated a large plot.
-The coffin, headstone, and funeral service were donated by the son of the man who had buried the boy in 1957.
+In 1998, he was reburied at Ivy Hill Cemetery in the Cedarbrook section of Philadelphia, which donated a large plot.
+The coffin, headstone, and funeral service were donated by the son of the man who buried the boy in 1957.
 There was significant public attendance and media coverage at the reburial.
 City residents keep the grave decorated with flowers and toys.

-The large headstone when first installed contained the words "America's Unknown Child", which was later changed to "Heavenly Father, Bless This Unknown Boy".
+The large headstone when first installed contained the words "America's Unknown Child", with a plaque underneath reading, "Heavenly Father, Bless This Unknown Boy".
 On January 13, 2023, which would have been Joseph's 70th birthday, a new memorial containing his full name and image was unveiled, along with the addition of his name to the existing headstone.

-Homicide investigation and developments following identification
+Homicide investigation

 At a December 2022 press conference, Philadelphia Police Commissioner Outlaw stated that Joseph's death is "still an active homicide investigation and we still need the public's help."
 Law enforcement reported at the same conference that both of Joseph's biological parents are deceased, but the child has living half-siblings.

 At the same December 2022 press conference, Philadelphia law enforcement stated that Joseph had lived in the area of 61st and Market streets.
 "I don't know what the neighbors knew or didn't know," said the head of the Philadelphia police homicide unit, Captain Jason Smith, at the conference.
 "The child did live past the age of four years old, so there would have been somebody out there that would have seen this child, perhaps another family member that hasn't stepped forward, possibly a neighbor that remembers seeing that child, and remembers whatever was occurring at that particular household."

-In January 2023, NBC10 Philadelphia reported that Joseph "was born to a couple that lived at 64th and Callowhill" although, the channel stated, it was "unclear if he lived there long enough for people to even notice him."
+In January 2023, WCAU News in Philadelphia reported that Joseph "was born to a couple that lived at 64th and Callowhill" although, the channel stated, it was "unclear if he lived there long enough for people to even notice him."

-In January 2023, The Philadelphia Inquirer reported that Joseph's biological parents were Augustus J. Zarelli, known as "Gus," and Mary Elizabeth (née Abel) Plunkett, known as "Betsy."
+In January 2023, The Philadelphia Inquirer reported that Joseph's biological parents were Augustus John Zarelli, known as "Gus," and Mary Elizabeth (née Abel) Plunkett, known as "Betsy"; the couple, who were not married nor were ever known to be in a relationship, both married someone else some time after Joseph was born.
+Abel had previously put a baby girl up for adoption, and her cousin speculated, in a 2023 interview, that the unwed Abel might not have been the one who raised Joseph, possibly giving him over to adoption.